felixApellSkjutar/EDAF90Project/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+You can preview the production build with `yarn preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.